paawak/blog/code/xls-file-upload-example/README.md

 # About

-This is a demo for uploding Microsoft XLS files via the Jersey-based REST service
+This is a demo for uploding Microsoft XLS files via the Jersey-based REST service.
+This works with *jboss-5.1.0.GA*, deployed on *JDK-6*.

 # Testing